 Featuring over 160 shops from Selfridges and Whistles to the Apple Store and All Saints, you’ll want for nothing once you’ve spent some time - and presumably a fair bit of money - inside this architectural wonder.

-And if you’re in the market for some luxury and designer goodies, make a beeline for The Mailbox.
+If you’re in the market for some luxury and designer goodies, make a beeline for The Mailbox.
 Here you’ll find Harvey Nichols, Emporio Armani alongside some snazzy places to eat, drink and get pampered.

 Birmingham Museum and Art Gallery